![]() |

 nodiscard |

-Wait for the server socket to become ready to accept an incoming connection.
+Waits for the server socket to become ready to accept an incoming connection.

-[in] | timeoutMillis | Optional timeout in milliseconds.
-Defaults to the value set by setSoTimeout(). |
+| [in] | timeoutMillis | Optional timeout in milliseconds.
+If omitted, the socket's SO_TIMEOUT is used. |

 |